svalcken/fritzbox_exporter/README.md

 This exporter is tested with a Fritzbox 7590 software version 07.12 and 07.20.

 The goal of the fork is:
   - [x] allow passing of username / password using evironment variable
   - [x] use https instead of http for communitcation with fritz.box
   - [x] move config of metrics to be exported to config file rather then code
   - [x] add config for additional metrics to collect (especially from TR-064 API)
   - [x] create a grafana dashboard consuming the additional metrics

 Other changes:
   - replaced digest authentication code with own implementation
   - improved error messages
+  - **New:** test mode prints details about all SOAP Actions and their parameters
+  - **New:** collect option to directly test collection of results
+  - **New:** additional metrics to collect details about connected hosts and DECT devices
+  - **New:** support to use results like hostname or MAC address as labels to metrics

 ## Building